strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 The options key on the model-json states.

 - `timestamps`: This tells the model which attributes to use for timestamps.
 Accepts either `boolean` or `Array` of strings where first element is create date and second element is update date.
 Default value when set to `true` for Bookshelf is `["created_at", "updated_at"]` and for MongoDB is `["createdAt", "updatedAt"]`.

+- `privateAttributes`: Array of strings, default is [].
+This configuration allows to treat as private a set of attributes, even if they're not actually defined as attributes in the model.
+It could be used to remove from API response timestamps or `_v` when using MongoDb.
+The set of privateAttributes defined in the model are merged with the privateAttributes defined in the global strapi configuration.

 **Path —** `User.settings.json`.